gosttavo/gosttavo/README.md

 Enthusiast on web and game dev.

-I use this account to post my studies and some projects, hope you all enjoy.
+I use this account to post my studies and some projects, hope you all enjoy!